jkenlooper/www.weboftomorrow.com/src/site/3-components/barkdown/README.md

 # Barkdown Style

-Show the markdown syntax for HTML elements.
+ Using mostly pseudo elements; attach common markdown syntax back to the HTML elements.

 **Why would anyone do that?** Uhm, good question.
 It's kinda annoying.